joel-kalema/To-Do-list/README.md

 # To-Do-list

-> t’s a list of tasks you need to complete or things that you want to do.
+> T’s a list of tasks you need to complete or things that you want to do.
 One of the most important reasons you should use a to do list is that it will help you stay organised.

 ## Built With